Managing Shared Library Dependencies with 'ldconfig' (with examples)

 Example output:

-Use case 3: Print libraries in the cache and check for a specific library
+Use case 3: Print the libraries in the cache and check whether a given library is present

 Code: